Daily High to Daily Low: Is It Safe to Buy R. R. Donnelley & Sons Company (RRD)?

 RRD’s Market Performance

-RRD stocks went down by -3.62% for the week, with a monthly drop of -0.75% and a quarterly performance of 16.67%, while its annual performance rate touched -67.87%.
-The volatility ratio for the week stands at 4.62% while the volatility levels for the past 30 days are set at 6.63% for R. R. Donnelley & Sons Company.
-The simple moving average for the period of the last 20 days is -7.38% for RRD stocks with a simple moving average of 2.18% for the last 200 days.
+RRD stocks went up by 32.33% for the week, with a monthly jump of 28.47% and a quarterly performance of 27.54%, while its annual performance rate touched -54.52%.
+The volatility ratio for the week stands at 9.17% while the volatility levels for the past 30 days are set at 7.40% for R. R. Donnelley & Sons Company.
+The simple moving average for the period of the last 20 days is 19.97% for RRD stocks with a simple moving average of 36.69% for the last 200 days.

 Analysts’ Opinion of RRD